santhosh-ladalla/Datascience-Get-and-clean-Data/README.md

 * Write the tidy dataset to a .txt file with write.table command.

-The final tidy file is clean after going the steps as mentioned above.It contains 81 columns with meaningful descriptive names and evry feature contains information for a subject and activity.The column descriptions can be found in codebook.md
+The final tidy file is clean after going the steps as mentioned above.It contains 81 columns with meaningful descriptive names and every feature contains information for a subject and activity.The column descriptions can be found in codebook.md